api3dao/airnode/packages/validator/README.md

 ## Templates

-Convertor uses same templates as validator, resulting specification can be written into `output` object with [actions](docs/actions.md).
+Convertor uses the same templates as validator.
+The resulting specification can be written into `output` object with [actions](docs/actions.md).